July 5 - August 9, 2026

 Seth Knopp, Artistic Director

-Activities for pre-formed ensembles will be tailored to the needs of each group invited to participate.
-Performance opportunities for the ensemble, and the involvement of its individual members in projects outside the ensemble, will be determined accordingly.
-Ensembles should be full-time groups who have been playing together for a minimum of one year, and who have the shared desire to establish themselves as a lasting entity.
+Pre-formed ensembles have the rare opportunity to explore new works and deepen their connection to familiar repertoire with guidance from Yellow Barn faculty.
+Performance opportunities for the ensemble, and the involvement of its individual members in projects outside the ensemble, vary according to the needs and interests of the group.
+Ensembles should be full-time groups who have been performing together for a minimum of two years, and who have the shared desire to establish themselves as a lasting entity.
 All instrumental combinations are considered.

 Please note: If you are 20 years old or younger, please visit the page for our Young Artists Program.